fusion809/fusion809.github.io-old/_posts/2015-11-24-bash-scripting-and-the-command-line-an-introduction-for-sabayon-users.md

 The Bash syntax has several distinct components, which can be classed as keywords and special characters, bulletins, variables, functions, tests and conditionals.

 ## Basic Unix Commands
+**Table 1** lists some basic Unix commands that are provided by the GNU Core Utilities package.
+Not all are listed, as I do not even understand them all.
 <table style="width: 100%;">
 <caption>Table 1: Basic Unix Commands, provided by the GNU Core Utilities Package</caption>
 <tbody>